-Our Year 9 Camp and Year 10 Activity Week are in November.
-These provide an introduction to many of the Outdoor Education activities available at Hargest.
+Our Year 9 Camps and Year 10 Activity

+Week are in November.
+These provide

+an introduction to many of the Outdoor

+Education activities available at Hargest.
 Students can also extend their abilities in personally selected skills.
-Specialist camp activities are run by trained outdoor instructors.

 Camp Activities may include: